 You have to actually care about these people!
 You can’t look at each person you contact as another potential photographic notch on your belt.
 The key to making this work is showing empathy and true concern for the person and what they are saying.
 You will get turned down nearly every time if you simply walk up, throw change in their cup and ask to take their picture.
 People want to be treated with respect and know that you care.
 They don’t want to feel like a sideshow.
 Keep in mind that most homeless folks are probably already feeling pretty low.
 It doesn’t matter if you are rich or poor.
 Feeling cared for and respected is a universal need everyone has.
 You have to approach each contact with the mindset of creating a mini relationship and showing true respect.
 If you are successful, the photographs will come naturally.

 Once you feel comfortable and have established a rapport then it’s appropriate to ask if you can take a few photographs.
-Sometimes I mention that I am a portrait photographer and offer them my business card.
+Sometimes I mention that I’m a portrait photographer and offer them my business card.
 If they ask why I want to take their photograph, I simply explain that I enjoy taking pictures of the people I meet.
-Depending on the situation I might ask if they have an email address and offer to send them a few images (you might be surprised at how many homeless folks have an email address that they can check at the local library).
+Depending on the situation I might ask if they have an email address and offer to send them a few images (many homeless folks have an email address that they can check at the local library).

 The Cold Contact